Narva scenario

-Narva scenario describes a hypothetical military scenario in which Russia would attack a smaller NATO country using hybrid warfare tactics similar to the initial phase of the actual 2014 Russian invasion of Ukraine, a NATO non-member.
+The Narva scenario describes a hypothetical military scenario in which Russia would attack a NATO country using hybrid warfare tactics similar to the initial phase of the actual 2014 Russian invasion of Ukraine, a NATO non-member.
+Narva is frequently posed as a potential target in such scenario.

 History

 Following the Russian annexation of Crimea in early 2014, various political commentators such as journalists, political scientists as well as economic and military academia have referred to a potential Russian invasion of Estonia mirroring that of Ukraine – using hybrid warfare tactics – as the 'Narva scenario'.

 In this hypothetical scenario, the Russian Federation would stage either a direct invasion into or fund paramilitary operations within the territory of the Republic of Estonia, starting from its eastern border.
 Any operation like this would give Estonia the right to invoke Article 5 of the North Atlantic Treaty, forcing all member states of NATO to take any action they deem necessary to "restore and maintain security".
-An invasion like this could serve two ulterior motives: